 Publications, Presentations and Memberships

-- Presentations: Anne regularly speaks at conferences in Australia and internationally on learning space design from an international perspective.
+Presentations: Anne regularly speaks at conferences in Australia and internationally on learning space design from an international perspective.
+These include:

-- Membership: Anne is actively involved in Learning Environments Australasia (A4LE) NSW Chapter and on the Australasian Board.
-She is also a board member of Halogen Foundation (developing young leaders).
+Membership: Anne is actively involved in Learning Environments Australasia (A4LE) NSW Chapter.